NYUMusEdLab/PWYMCurriculum/Play With Your Audio - Peter Gabriel/1b-Getting-Started - Introducing Yourself & Finding Your Crew.markdown

  - Schedule for the course
  - The tools you’ll need
  - How to participate
- - Project deliverables: register for accounts and say “Hi” to the community
+ - Project deliverables: Register for accounts and say “Hi” to the community

  # Introduction To Play With Your Music - #PWYM